EarthProgram/Identifiers/index.md

 All DIDs *resolve* to their associated **DID Document**, which contain the verification methods and relationships and the service endpoints that secure interaction with the controller of the asset.

-**Verification Methods**, such a public key, may be used to establish verification relationships for the purpose of authentication, assertion, capability delegation, or capability invocation.
+**Verification Methods**, such as public keys, may be used to establish verification relationships for the purpose of authentication, assertion, capability delegation, or capability invocation.

 A standard format DID Document object defines these **verification relationships**, together with the specific cryptographic method associated with each verification purpose.